Scrambles86/pass_the_popcorn/README.md

 <p>Python functionality has been used to create a login function, as well as the registering of new users.
 This function requires fields be filled out in the register form, including a password - which is then checked against itself for authorisation purposes.
 If the two passwords don't match, the user gets a flash message to say there has been an error.
 Once the user has registered, their data is stored in the database, but the passwords are hashed by Werkzeug security, so that they remain unknown to anyone aside from the user.</p>

 <p>Functionality also exists within Python to allow the users chosen films to be posted to the Mongo database.
 The function takes the poster, directore, title, year, genre and actor fields from the result provided by the API/JS function and returns the user a card with the poster as the header and all of the information beneath.
-There is also a delete function should a user decide to remove anything from their database.</p>
+There is also a delete function should a user decide to remove anything from their database - this function has been attached to the bottom of each film card.</p>

 <p>Jinja templates are also heavily deployed throughout the project, particularly for the navbar.
 These templates have also been used in the cards on the users film collection page to ensure that the correct content is laoded into the correct places.</p>